lmccart/the-changing-room/README.md

 \*Some .tsv files contain information in multiple langauges.
 For `02_memories.tsv`, this allows for memories in both languages to appear in the experience.
 For `04-substitutions.tsv`, this allows for substitutions across several languages.

+2. You will also need to generate new audios for this language.
+Please see the [sound README](https://github.com/lmccart/the-changing-room/blob/main/sound/README.md) for information on editing the Python script to do so.

-2. Next, you will need to generate an internationalization resource JSON called `translation.json` and place it in `/areas/js/locales/YOUR_LANG_CODE` (e.g. `/areas/js/locales/es`).
+3. Next, you will need to generate an internationalization resource JSON called `translation.json` and place it in `/areas/js/locales/YOUR_LANG_CODE` (e.g. `/areas/js/locales/es`).
 This list should have several key-value pairs that i18next uses to serve the desired translations.
 You will need key-value pairs for the following:

 * Each of the possible emotions
 * Each of the file resources created in Step 1